Extreme mass-ratio inspirals and extra dimensions: Insights from modified Teukolsky framework: Introduction

-We know that the original Teukolsky formalism was developed specifically within the framework of GR, applicable for the background spacetime satisfying the vacuum Einstein equations and belonging to the Petrov type D class\textendash such as the Kerr geometry\textendash where all Weyl scalars vanish except $\Psi_{2}$ \cite{1973ApJ}.
-However, while examining dynamics in non-GR gravity theories, these conditions no longer hold.
-The field equations in such cases typically include terms that alter the spacetime geometry, leading to deviations from Einstein's vacuum equations.
-Consequently, the black hole solutions may not be Petrov type D and can exhibit more general algebraic classifications, such as Petrov type I. Even if the spacetime is Petrov type D, it can be non-Ricci flat, contrary to GR solutions.
-In these cases, the standard Teukolsky equation fails to capture the full behavior of perturbations, as it does not account for the additional curvature components or modifications to the gravitational interaction.
+The standard Teukolsky equation fails to capture the full behavior of perturbations, as it does not account for the additional curvature components or modifications to the gravitational interaction.
 So one requires a generic method/framework, equivalent to the standard Teukolsky equation, that can deal with theories beyond GR.
 In this line of endeavor, the authors in \cite{Li:2022pcy, Hussain:2022ins} provided the ``modified Teukolsky framework'' to handle non-Ricci-flat Petrov type I and non-Ricci-flat Petrov type D black holes where the geometry can be considered as a linear perturbation of a Petrov type D spacetime in GR.
 A similar strategy has been used in the context of Hawking radiation for spherically symmetric spacetimes \cite{Arbey:2021jif}.
-Additionally, the Teukolsky framework, in general modified Teukolsky equation (MTE), offers several advantages over traditional metric perturbation methods, particularly in the context of GW studies.
-Unlike metric perturbations, it provides a gauge-invariant, compact description of radiative degrees of freedom through curvature scalars like $\psi_{4}$ and is written as a scalar equation using the Newmann-Penrose (NP) tetrad.
+Additionally, the Teukolsky framework, in general, modified Teukolsky equation (MTE), offers several advantages over traditional metric perturbation methods, particularly in the context of GW studies.
+Unlike metric perturbations, it provides a gauge-invariant, compact description of radiative degrees of freedom through curvature scalars like $\Psi_{4}$ and is written as a scalar equation using the Newman-Penrose (NP) tetrad \cite{Newman:1961qr, Teukolsky:1973ha, Teukolsky:1972my}, where $\Psi_{4}$ is the NP scalar that characterizes outgoing gravitational radiation at null infinity.
 This makes it especially well-suited for studying quasinormal modes (QNMs) and GW emission in GR and beyond.
 Recent investigations of QNMs demonstrate that the MTE offers a robust and reliable approach for studying perturbations in modified theories of gravity \cite{Li:2025fci, Wagle:2023fwl}.
-Therefore, the MTE framework would allow one to systematically study perturbations and GW signatures in a wide class of alternative theories, thereby enabling a more robust comparison with observational data.
+Therefore, the MTE framework would enable the systematic study of perturbations and GW signatures in a wide class of alternative theories.